joaquinvaldezzz/iptc312/playground/login/README.md

 # Simple Sign up and Log in System

-1. Create a database:
+1. Create a database first called `IT_Department`:

    ```sql
    CREATE DATABASE IT_Department;
    ```

-2. Create a table:
+2. Then create an `Employees` table:

    ```sql
    USE IT_Department;